EmmaDemarecaux/Operations-Research-and-Big-Data/README.md

 ./LoadGraph/adjarray graphs/tuto_graph.txt
 ```

-### Performance:

-- edgelist: up to 500 million edges on my laptop with 8G of RAM.
-Takes more or less 1.6G of RAM and 25 seconds (I have an SSD hardrive) for 100M edges.
-- adjmatrix: up to 200.000 nodes on my laptop with 8G of RAM.
-Takes more or less 4G of RAM and 10 seconds for 100.000 nodes.
-- adjlist: up to 200 million edges on my laptop with 8G of RAM: takes more or less 4G of RAM and 30 seconds for 100M edges.

-adjmatrix is much less scallable than the two other programs for sparse graphs. adjmatrix uses O(n^2) memory (n^2 boolean values (note that adjmatrix uses 1 byte to encode a boolean value and not 1 bit...)), while edgelist uses O(m) (2m unsigned) and adjlist uses O(m+n) (4m+2n unsigned).

-### Note:
+### Note

-If the graph is directed (and weighted) with self-loops and you want to make it undirected unweighted without self-loops, use the following linux command line.
+If the graph is directed (and weighted) with self-loops and you want to make it undirected unweighted without self-loops, use the following command line.

 ```
 awk '{if ($1<$2) print $1" "$2;else if ($2<$1) print $2" "$1}' graph.txt | sort -n -k1 -k2 -u > undirected-graph.txt
 ```

-## BFS
+## Connected components

 The program will load the graph in main memory and return the number of connected components as well as the fraction of nodes in the largest component.

 ### To compile:

 ```
-gcc bfs.c -O3 -o bfs
+gcc connected_components.c -O3 -o connected_components
 ```

 ### To execute: